 Del Mar’s North Beach has all the characteristics of a pup playground: ample beachfront, shallow sandbars, and prime real estate protected from high winds and heavy waves.
-The gentle waters serve as a splash zone for kids and dogs, who are permitted year-round but must stay on-leash June 16 to Labour Day.
-For canines who shred, the Helen Woodward Animal Centre hosts the Surf Dog Surf-A-Thon every fall along with surf and stand-up paddle board lessons throughout the summer.
+The gentle waters serve as a splash zone for kids and dogs, who are permitted year-round but must stay on-leash June 16 to Labor Day.
+For canines who shred, the Helen Woodward Animal Center hosts the Surf Dog Surf-A-Thon every fall along with surf and stand-up paddle board lessons throughout the summer.
 Sign up your mutt online, then chase the class with a two-hander sandwich on the dog-friendly patio at Board & Brew.

 Dog Beach, Huntington Beach

-Most of Huntington Beach’s sunny SoCal coastline is off limits to canines, but this 1.5-mile stretch between Goldenwest and Seapoint streets is dedicated to the dogs.
-With a flat expanse of sand and plenty of room to spread out, pups are able to play as they please and socialize as much, or as little, as they want.
+Most of Huntington Beach’s sunny SoCal coastline is off limits to canines, but this 2.4-kilometre stretch between Goldenwest and Seapoint streets is dedicated to the dogs.
+With a flat expanse of sand and plenty of room to spread out, pups are able to play as they please and socialise as much, or as little, as they want.
 Corgi owners should check the calendar for So-Cal Corgi Nation meet-up days, and everyone will enjoy watching dogs ride the waves during the annual Surf City Surf Dog competition.

 Rosie’s Dog Beach, Long Beach

 Rosie’s, L.A.
-County’s only true dog beach, is a four-acre romp fest where pups weave through the waves and bask on the sand sans leash.
+County’s only true dog beach, is a one-and-a-half hectare romp fest where pups weave through the waves and bask on the sand sans leash.
 Also popular with families for its calm waters and accessible location, this Long Beach destination fills up on sunny weekends when parking can be at a premium.
 Bring quarters for the parking meters, a towel for your mutt, and an appetite to satisfy at dog-friendly Plunge, where breakfast burritos await just a quick ride down the beach.

 Surfers’ Point at Seaside Park, Ventura

 Less about basking in the sun than watching riders glide along the waves, this beach north of the Ventura Pier is a favourite locale for on-leash dog-walkers who cruise along the promenade enjoying the show off-shore.
-When you’re in need of post-stroll refreshment, a half-mile away, Barrelhouse 101 takes its name from the 101 brews on tap.
+When you’re in need of post-stroll refreshment, 800m away, Barrelhouse 101 takes its name from the 101 brews on tap.
 Take a seat on the enclosed patio where pups are warmly welcomed, then enjoy a tasting flight or beer shake alongside hefty portions of pub grub.

 Arroyo Burro Beach, Santa Barbara

 Known locally as Hendry’s Beach, this slice of silica 10 minutes west of downtown Santa Barbara boasts more than the requisite sand, sun, and surf.
 Rather, bluff-backed Arroyo Burro features on- and off-leash areas for shy types and extrovert animals alike, rocky tide pools ripe for exploring, and a self-serve dog wash, so you don’t have to put a filthy pooch back in your car.
-If your tail-wagging companion would benefit from a little extra exercise, the Douglas Family Preserve just atop the cliffs offers 70 acres of dog-friendly open space also popular with hikers, cyclists, and hang gliders.
+If your tail-wagging companion would benefit from a little extra exercise, the Douglas Family Preserve just atop the cliffs offers 28 hectares of dog-friendly open space also popular with hikers, cyclists, and hang gliders.

 Carmel Beach, Carmel-By-The Sea